mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

 Build and run.
 Now our bot can do payments!

-Try to buy any book from our bot and after completing all steps using test credit cart `4242 4242 4242 4242` with arbitrary CVV you should see something like this:
+Try to buy any book from our bot.
+After going through all steps using test credit card `4242 4242 4242 4242` with arbitrary CVV you should see something like this:

 <img width="60%" src="{{ BASE_PATH}}/assets/posts/2017-05-31-bookstore-bot/result.jpg" alt="Telegram Client - Result" />

-The bot will print something like this in the output:
+The bot will print the following message to the output:

 ```
 ORLY book store bot is starting...